Servant-Of-God-1/Metal_Cardbot_API/README.md

 ### 8. Check your IPv4 address by searching through the command prompt by typing ipconfig.
 ### 9. Copy the IPv4 address from the command prompt to display information from the Public API.

+Warning: If you are using the local network option, then try to use a WiFi hotspot-based network from a cellphone that supports turning on the hotspot + WiFi simultaneously to avoid IPV4 changes due to the device restarting.
+Or maybe try to create a Static IP network by following the steps in the video link below https://youtu.be/HL5gEHqHk4A?si=6sdacLEohUaXOKvg

 ## B. Run your deploy (Via Railway)
 ### 1. Download my repository code
 https://github.com/Servant-Of-God-1/Metal_Cardbot_API/archive/refs/heads/master.zip